Strugglemeat/soldam/README.md

 # soldam
 encoding (and decoding) tools for megasys1 soldam

-these only operate on a single word as input
+these operate on a single word as input

+update: the encode tool only works some of the time, I'll try to fix it. but in the meantime, you can use the LUT decode to generate a table of entries and encode using that method.

 later I will make a tool for an entire decrypted, combined file